 The OU-Tulsa Police Department provides daily preventive foot, bicycle and vehicular patrols and responds to all emergencies throughout the year on a 24-hour basis.
-The OU-Tulsa Police Department has concurrent jurisdiction with the Tulsa Police Department for any crime which occurs on university-owned properies.
+The OU-Tulsa Police Department has concurrent jurisdiction with the Tulsa Police Department for crimes occurring on university-owned properties and to students, staff and employees working in OU-Tulsa facilities.
 As such, OU-Tulsa police officers will provide the initial responses to criminal activity and will conduct follow-up investigations as required.
-The OU-Tulsa Police Department may refer criminal complaints to the Tulsa Police Department when both agencies agree this action will be in the best interest of the victim and justice.
-When a student is involved in an incident, reports are forwarded to the Student Conduct Office (facilitated by OU-Tulsa Student Affairs) for action under the University of Oklahoma Student Rights and Responsibilities Code and Procedures.
+The OU-Tulsa Police Department may refer criminal complaints to its sister department in Norman or Oklahoma City and to other local, state and federal law enforcement agencies.
+Depending on the situation, the OU-Tulsa Police department may forward official reports detailing student involvement to the Student Conduct Office (facilitated by OU-Tulsa Student Affairs) for action under the University of Oklahoma Student Rights and Responsibilities Code and Procedures.